|

 - Illegal or unauthorized access to physical records or printed documents

-- Illegal access of a College computer system
+- Illegal access of NPC computer system

 - Suspicion that a computer has been infected with a virus or worm that may lead to data leakage (keystroke logger, password cracker, etc.)